Leta Pezderic (Photo courtesy Leta Pezderic)

-LP: I am a wife and a mom to three young boys.
-My husband and I spend our "spare" time working on the 18 acres (seven hectares) of native prairie we invested in, north of Coaldale along the Oldman River.
+LP: I am a wife, and a mom to three young boys.
+My husband and I spend our "spare" time working on the seven hectares (18 acres) of native prairie we invested in, north of Coaldale along the Oldman River.
 I enjoy photography, traveling, hiking, camping, gardening, fly fishing, motor biking and most of all spending time in my yard with my kids and my chickens.

 NCC: Do you have a favourite species?

 LP: All of them!
 But twist my arm and I might say...